CHH/bob/README.md

 are the Buildfiles of Bob itself.

-When you've done some changes and want to regenerate the `bob.phar` PHAR archive and the `composer.json` then just enter:
+When you've done some changes and want to regenerate the `bob.phar` PHAR archive and the `composer.json` then just run Bob in the root of your clone:

     $ php bin/bob.php